AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 ## Overview

 A word tree is a visualization that displays text data in a hierarchical way: as a tree of elements, usually single words, connected by lines.
 The font size of words represents their weight – the frequency / number of children.
-A word tree can be used to show typical contexts a root word appears in or a hierarchy of terms.
+This type can be used to show typical contexts a root word appears in or a hierarchy of terms.

 This article explains how to create a basic Word Tree chart as well as configure settings that are specific to the type.
 You can also see the table below to get a brief overview of the Word Tree's characteristics: